frequently asked questions

 How do groups add additional group members?

-If all members of the group are willing to add members, we encourage group members to look at their existing relationships first (friends and neighbors).
+If all members of the group are willing to add members, we encourage group members to look at their existing relationships first (friends and neighbours).
 Outside of that members are added to groups through Oasis Staff Team recommendations.

 What is the purpose of the Group Covenant and is it really necessary?